-Complete your Bachelor of Science in Nursing degree.
+Complete your Bachelor of Science in Nursing in just 16 months.

-The Bachelor of Science in Nursing is a degree completion program for the student who has a registered nurse license that is current and unrestricted.
+The Bachelor of Science in Nursing (RN to BSN) is a degree completion program for those with a registered nurse license that is current and unrestricted.

-The program provides a solid base in a liberal education, preparing you for practice as a professional nurse in a complex and ever-changing healthcare environment.
+Providing a solid base in a liberal education, this program prepares you for practice as a professional nurse in a complex and ever-changing healthcare environment.
 Inherent in our mission is the goal that students remain lifelong learners, committed to both personal and professional development.

 Program of Study